illlyo/Express-Auth/README.md

 2. Create a .gitignore and .env file, populate .env file with SECRET_KEY value. <br />
 Example:  SECRET_KEY=wqioej019fn

+2a.
+If you're unfamiliar with .gitignore, simply type .env in the file

 3. You can adjust where app routes after successful or failed login attempt in auth-routes

 4. You can adjust columns in the user table within migration file.